quadradosimi/TestAccruent/README.md

 Run Back-end

-	Open the .Net 8 project on TestMoutTi.sln file.
+	Open the .Net 8 project on TestAccruent.sln file.
 Change the ConnectionStrings with your database settings, at file appsettings.json.
 	Run the migration to build database structure with code below

 		add-migration [name]